 +1 512 471 0683

-Expertise: Dr. Pustejovsky conducts methodological and applied statistical research in the areas of meta-analysis, robust inference, and statistical methods for single-case research.
-His further interests include causal inference, experimental design, and statistical models for behavioral data.
+Expertise: Interests include meta-analysis, causal inference, robust inference, statistical methods for of single-case research designs, experimental design, and statistical models for behavioral data.

 Associate Professor, Department of Special Education, College of Education

 Expertise: Investigates issues in social justice and rehabilitation systems in relation to gender, race, and disability, and transition into employment from special education.